 Timeline and Tips for Thanksgiving Prep

-- Finalize your menu and order the turkey (allow for ~1 pound of turkey per person)
+- Finalize your menu and order the turkey (allow for about one pound of turkey per person)

 - Do an inventory check of baking and serving dishes